Steven Waddington: Career

-Waddington starred as Prasutagus in the 2003 film Boudica as well the Duke of Buckingham (who, coincidentally, was related to Edward II) in the Showtime series The Tudors, released on 1 April 2007 in the United States.
+Waddington made his debut with the 1991 film Edward II, where he portrayed title character Edward II.
+He appeared in 1992's Last of the Mohicans in a supporting role as Duncan Heyward.
 He also appeared in Tim Burton's 1999 film version of Sleepy Hollow as Mr Killian.
 He played a lead role as Jeff in Steve Coogan's The Parole Officer (2001).
+Waddington then starred as Prasutagus in the 2003 film Boudica.
+He also portrayed the Duke of Buckingham (who, coincidentally, was related to Edward II) in the Showtime series The Tudors in 2007.

 He later appeared in the ITV drama Vital Signs along with Tamzin Outhwaite, and starred as King Richard in the Series 2 finale of Robin Hood.
 Waddington also starred as Wilfred of Ivanhoe in the 1997 BBC/A&E production of Ivanhoe, based on the novel by Sir Walter Scott.
 Waddington reprised his role as Richard the Lionheart in the BBC/Discovery Channel drama documentary Heroes and Villains: Richard the Lionheart (2007).

 From April to July 2010 he portrayed canteen head Adam Fleet in Waterloo Road.
 He featured in two Swedish films.
 In 2008 he played the role of Arnold of Torroja in the film and mini-series Arn - The Knight Templar and McCullen in Agent Hamilton: But Not If It Concerns Your Daughter in 2012.
 In 2012 he appeared in the four-part ITV mini-series Titanic.

 He is played the role of Marshall Redwick in the Sky One series Jamestown, which premiered in 2017.

 He also had a part in Thomas Vinterberg's 2018 political thriller Kursk, based on the true story of a doomed Russian submarine.

 In 2022, he played The Scotsman in Uncharted, opposite Tom Holland and Mark Wahlberg.

+In 2024, it was announced that Waddington was writing and directing a biographical film based on the life of snooker player Jimmy White, with Aneurin Barnard and Ray Winstone signed on to star in the film.